 The Foundation of HafenCity: the Masterplan

-For more than ten years, Hamburgers have been watching a city take shape.
-In the mainly completed west, HafenCity is already a lively place; the center is under construction and preparations for the start of building in the eastern section are under way
+For more than a decade, Hamburgers have been watching a city take shape.
+In the almost completed west, HafenCity already has an urban feel today; completion of the center is advancing, while in the east construction is getting started

 HafenCity will enlarge Hamburg's city center by 40 percent.
 A whole new city district is emerging south of the historic Speicherstadt, with an urban mix of homes, workplace, culture, leisure, tourism and trade (© M. Korol / HafenCity Hamburg GmbH) Start slideshow

 HafenCity is one of the most remarkable urban redevelopment schemes in a water situation worldwide.
 Its trend-setting concept will see the area of Hamburg City Center enlarged by 40 percent, with the development sparking impulses not only for the existing city center, but also for the municipality with its 1.8 million inhabitants, as well as the surrounding metropolitan region, with an overall population of around five million.
 Hamburg’s identity as a maritime city is being further reinforced, while HafenCity is a blueprint for the development of the European city of the 21st century.
 HafenCity is already regarded as a showcase for major international urban development projects, even though its development timeframe extends to 2025.